No Age Limit on Sex or Safety

 In case you’re worried that one day you have to give up sex and pleasure, there’s good news!
 You can have sex your entire life; there’s absolute no age limit!
 While most of what we see in film and online are geared towards the under 40 crowd, the reality is that you can have sex at almost any age.

 You can be forgiven for believing, based on everything you see online or elsewhere, that sex stops at a certain age.
 Let’s bust that myth right now.
 Sex may be different.
 It may even be less frequent.
 But sex, pleasure, and intimacy don’t just stop when you hit a certain age.
-You can be 80 and still fuck the one you love – or the one you lust after.
+You can be 80 and still have plenty of sex with the one you love – or the one you lust after.

 There are a few realities of getting older that shouldn’t be ignored.
 Desire may decrease.
 Health can take a toll.
 Physical changes can make sex different.
 Losing a spouse after many years of marriage can be devastating for people.
 All of these things play a role in the sexual experiences of seniors, but that’s true for people at any age.

 No matter how you define “old,” people of all ages are still having sex.
 According to a national study from Indiana University, 46 percent of men and 33 percent of women over 70 masturbate and 43 percent of men and 22 percent of women have penetrative sex.
 While still not a majority of seniors, the numbers are higher than most people realize.

 Let’s be real here.
 Sex changes as you age.
 Some men find they can no longer sustain an erection.
 Older women may experience pain or dryness during penetration.
 These are the moments that Viagra and personal lubricant were made for.
 With outside help, sex is not only possible, but it’s a definite for many people.